 We move on to a Madonna and Child by Pinturicchio (ca. 1452-1513).
 “Pinturicchio” – which means “little painter” – was of course not his real name: he was born in Perugia as Bernardino di Betto.
 I could not find much information about the painting, but it has a few interesting details.
 The man in the foreground with the red cap in his hand is presumably the man who commissioned the painting.
 Above the Virgin, we see clouds with the faces and wings of angels.
 On the left, Pinturicchio painted a city in the background with a road leading to it.
 On the road, a man on horseback seems to be fighting two men on foot.
 The painting may have been commissioned for private devotion.
 It can be viewed here.

 The paintings discussed so far are all quite good, but my personal favourite is a Madonna and Child by the Florentine painter Sandro Botticelli (ca. 1445-1510).
 It is known as the Madonna del Padiglione, the Madonna of the Pavilion.
-It has its own page on Wikipedia, and since plenty of pictures of the work seem to circulate on the Internet, I will post the photo here that I took before being told not to take pictures by a custodian.
+The painting has its own page on Wikipedia, and since plenty of pictures of the work seem to circulate on the Internet, I will post the photo here that I took before being told not to take pictures by a custodian.
 I strongly feel that constitutes fair use.
 I am not making any money by publishing it, it is a fairly lo-res picture and I am more or less advertising for the Ambrosiana.
 I furthermore encourage anyone to go and see the real painting over there.

 The painting is truly magnificent.
 We see one angel supporting the Child, while the Virgin is baring one of her breasts to feed it.
 The two other angels in the scene seem to be opening the tent flaps so that the viewer can see what is going on inside the pavilion.
-The painting can be dated to about 1493 and was executed when Botticelli had already come under the influence of the firebrand preacher Girolamo Savonarola.
+The painting can be dated to about 1493 and was executed when Botticelli had already come under the influence of the firebrand preacher Girolamo Savonarola from Ferrara.
 In this late period in his work, Botticelli almost exclusively painted religious scenes and did not pay much attention to correct perspective anymore.
 The angels, for instance, are much smaller than the Virgin, whose head looks a bit oversized.
 Botticelli returned to the earlier Gothic style here, where size was an indication of importance.